jneen/parsimmon/README.md

 Parsimmon is a small library for writing big parsers made up of lots of little parsers.
 The API is inspired by [parsec][] and [Promises/A+][promises-aplus].

 Parsimmon supports IE7 and newer browsers, along with [Node.js][].
-It can be used as a standard Node module through [npm][], or through `build/parsimmon.browser.min.js` directly in the browser through a script tag, where it exports a global variable called `Parsimmon` (you can also use the `build/parsimmon.browser.js` for local development).
+It can be used as a standard Node module through [npm][] (named `parsimmon`), or directly in the browser through a script tag, where it exports a global variable called `Parsimmon`.
+To download the latest browser build, use the [npmcdn version][].
+For more information on how to use npmcdn, see the [npmcdn homepage][].

 ## API Documentation